Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Many online platforms default to the audio switched off.
 Make sure your message can be understood even when the sound is muted.

-Grab attention in the first five seconds for skippable in-stream video ads so that your viewer is more inclined to watch your ad all the way through.
+Grab attention in the first five seconds, especially for skippable in-stream video ads so that your viewer is more inclined to watch your ad all the way through.

 • Time your copy—read it aloud several times

-• Err on the side of too little ad copy; rather than too much
+• Err on the side of too little rather than too much copy

 • Direct your audience to your website rather than a phone number.